emrahcom/emrah-jessie/README.md

 ej-powerdns
 -----------

 Install a ready-to-use DNS system.

-Main components are:
+### Main components of ej-powerdns

 - PowerDNS server with a PostgreSQL backend
 - Poweradmin - the web based control panel for PowerDNS